When Free Search Is Enough, and When It Isn't

 The $9.99/month plan (15 searches) covers most casual users.
 If you're actively dating or running occasional verifications, that's enough.
 Free unlimited username search means you can cross-check faces with social profiles without burning credits.

-Privacy-first design (photos deleted immediately) and multi-search capabilities (face + username + phone) make it a better value than single-purpose tools that cost three times as much.
+Privacy-first design (uploaded search photos deleted after processing) and multi-search capabilities (face + username + phone) make it a better value than single-purpose tools that cost three times as much.

 FAQ